-In February, Washington Post columnist Michael Gerson gave a sermon at the Washington National Cathedral in which he revealed something that he’d been keeping a secret for a long time.
+In February of 2019, Washington Post columnist Michael Gerson gave a sermon at the Washington National Cathedral in which he revealed something that he’d been keeping a secret for a long time.
 He had, he admitted, been struggling with depression since he was in his 20s.
 It was something he had kept to himself for decades.

-He decided that it was important that he speak publicly about his own mental health issues, to essentially come out of the closet as a person coping with mental illness, for the sake of the many others who were in the same situation.
+He decided that it was important that he speak publicly about his own mental health issues, essentially come out of the closet as a person coping with mental illness for the sake of the many others in the same situation.

 But why was it a difficult decision to make?
 Why is the stigma surrounding mental illness so pervasive, and why is it so important when someone decides to step forward and bring their mental illness out into the light?